 Besides finding a book with the right tone and content, you also need to value the teaching instructions’ clarity!

 With pace, we are taking a more specific route in terms of skill level and learning mode.
-The best hand lettering kit for beginners will cater to two things.
+The hand lettering kit for beginners will cater to two things.
 First, it will cater to your learning mode.
 Hand lettering has become quite trendy in the past couple of years, thanks to the wonder of a little something called the internet, and one great thing that came out of it is that it has become quite accessible for everyone!

 Nowadays, any aspiring artists interested in the art of hand lettering can come to a local bookstore and pick up a few reference books, as well as a handful of materials!
 That also means that there is a vast array of options for choosing a book suitable for your learning mode.